Norfolk Photography Course 1

 Although there are no long hikes or high mountains to climb a reasonable level of fitness is required for this course.

-Accommodation (if needed) for this course is not included but all transport between course locations is included.
+Accommodation (if needed) for this course is not included in the price.

 We meet at the Horsey Wind pump National Trust car park at the start of both days.